-2.7 Zeolite
+2.7 X and Y Zeolites

-Zeolite is crystalline aluminosilicates of group IA and group IIA elements such as sodium, potassium, magnesium, and calcium.
+Zeolites indicate an important group of adsorbents being used in most commercial liquid separation processes.
+This is due to the high selectivity and adsorption capacity of zeolite adsorbents.
+Zeolites are crystalline aluminosilicates of group IA and group IIA elements, such as sodium, potassium, magnesium and calcium (Breck, 1974).
 Chemically, they are represented by the empirical formula:

-$$M{2/n}O:Al_2O_3:ySiO_2:wH_2O$$ (2.6)
+$$M{2/n}O:Al_2O_3:ySiO_2:wH_2O$$

-where y is 2 or greater, n is the cation valence, and w represents the water contained in the voids of the zeolite.
-Structurally, zeolites are complex, crystalline inorganic polymers based on an infinitely extending framework of AlO4 and SiO4 tetrahedra linked to each other by the sharing of oxygen ions.
-The framework structure contains channels or interconnected voids that are occupied by the cations and water molecules.
+where y is 2 - 200, n is the cation valence, and w represents the water contained in the voids of the zeolite.
+Structurally, zeolites are complex, crystalline inorganic polymers based on an infinitely extending three-dimensional, four-connected framework of AlO4 and SiO4 tetrahedra linked to each other by the sharing of oxygen ions.
+Each AlO4 tetrahedron in the framework bears a net negative charge, which is balanced by an extra-framework cation.
+The framework structure contains intracrystalline channels or interconnected voids that are occupied by the cations and water molecules.
 The cations are mobile and ordinarily undergo ion exchange.
-The water may be removed reversibly, generally by the application of heat, which leaves intact a crystalline host structure permeated by micropores which may amount to 50% of the crystals by volume (Keller et al., 1987).
+The water may be removed reversibly, generally by the application of heat, which leaves intact a crystalline host structure permeated by the micropores and voids, which may amount to 50% of the crystals by volume.
+The intracrystalline channels or voids can be one-, two- or three-dimensional.
+The preferred type has two or three dimensions to facilitate intracrystalline diffusion in adsorption and catalytic applications (Flanigen, 2001).